Nominet Terms and Conditions

 8.2.4 give your personal data to your current or proposed registrar (or both); and

-8.2.5 use it as set out in the DRS policy and procedure.
+8.2.5 use it as set out in the DRS policy.

 8.3 You may write to us to ask for a copy of the personal data we hold about you or you can ask your registrar.